-1. This year sees the fifth running of the Grade Two OLBG Mares’ Hurdle (for the David Nicholson Trophy).
-The trophy is named in memory of the legendary Cotswold-based jockey and trainer, who passed away in August, 2006.
-OLBG.com sponsors for the first time in 2012.
+This year sees the sixth running of the Grade Two OLBG Mares’ Hurdle (for the David Nicholson Trophy).
+The race is named in memory of the legendary Cotswold-based jockey and trainer, who passed away in August, 2006.
+OLBG, the online sports betting community, sponsored for the first time in 2012.

-2. “The Duke” enjoyed five successes at The Festival as a jockey between 1963 and 1973, but is best known for his 17 victories as a trainer, including victories in the sportingbet.com Queen Mother Champion Chase (1994 & 1995 Viking Flagship), Ladbrokes World Hurdle (Anzum 1999) and Betfred Cheltenham Gold Cup (1988 Charter Party).
+“The Duke” enjoyed five successes at The Festival as a jockey between 1963 and 1973, but is best known for his 17 victories as a trainer, including successes in the Sportingbet Queen Mother Champion Chase (1994 & 1995 Viking Flagship), Ladbrokes World Hurdle (Anzum 1999) and Betfred Cheltenham Gold Cup (1988 Charter Party).

-3. Nicholson became the first trainer for more than 50 years to saddle three winners in a day at The Festival when Putty Road (Neptune Investment Management Novices’ Hurdle), Viking Flagship (sportingbet.com Queen Mother Champion Chase) and Kadi (Byrne Group Plate) all triumphed on March 15, 1995.
+Nicholson became the first trainer for more than 50 years to saddle three winners in a day at The Festival when Putty Road (Neptune Investment Management Novices’ Hurdle), Viking Flagship (Sportingbet Queen Mother Champion Chase) and Kadi (Byrne Group Plate) all triumphed on March 15, 1995.

 DAVID NICHOLSON MARES’ HURDLE PAST RESULTS